cgmb/guardonce/docs/PatternLanguage.md

 ### path
-if recursive, returns the file's path relative to the root directory given to the program.

-if not recursive, returns the path to the file given when invoking the program.
+if recursive, returns the file's path relative to the root directory given to the program. if not recursive, returns the path to the file given when invoking the program.

+takes an optional argument specifying how many parent directories to include.

+e.g. `path 1`  does `src/Regex/Match.h -> Regex/Match.h`

 ## Filters
 ### upper